-Currently there are seven structural engineering faculty members in the School of Civil and Construction Engineering: Dr. Andre Barbosa, Dr. Erica Fischer, Dr. Chris Higgins, Dr. Judy Liu, Dr. Tom Miller, Dr. Michael Scott, and Dr. Solomon Yim.
+Currently there are seven structural engineering faculty members in the School of Civil and Construction Engineering: Dr. Andre Barbosa, Dr. Erica Fischer, Dr. Chris Higgins, Dr. Judy Liu, Dr. Tom Miller, Dr. Michael Scott, Dr. Barbara Simpson and Dr. Solomon Yim.
 While all seven members have an interest in structural analysis and seismic related issues, Dr. Liu, Dr. Higgins, and Dr. Miller specialize in design and experimental studies, Dr. Scott and Dr. Yim emphasize structural mechanics, dynamics, computer application and numerical modeling, and Dr. Barbosa specializes in laboratory testing, numerical modeling, and probabilistic methods applied to engineering problems (risk and reliability).

 In recent years the teams research projects have been supported by the National Science Foundation, Oregon Department of Transportation, United States Department of Agriculture, and the Office of Naval Research.
 Collaborative work has been developed with researchers at Lehigh University, Cornell University, the Transportation Ministry (Japan), and the Tokyo Institute of Technology.
 Researchers also belong to the Consortium of Universities for Research in Earthquake Engineering (CUREE) and are affiliated with with the Pacific Earthquake Engineering Research (PEER) Center.